Reading and the Squid

 While I CAN screen for risk factors of dyslexia I am not qualified to formally diagnose.
 In most cases, testing for dyslexia is done by a licensed educational psychologist.
 Neurologists and other medical professionals may also be qualified to provide a formal diagnosis.

 A formal diagnosis is not needed in order to get appropriate dyslexia tutoring for your child.
-All of strategies I use benefit ALL learners, regardless of whether or not they are dyslexic.
-I use the Orton Gillingham Approach to conduct my tutoring sessions.
+All of the strategies I use benefit ALL learners, regardless of whether or not they are dyslexic.
+I use the Orton Gillingham Approach and Foundations of Sound to conduct my tutoring sessions.